 To prepare: Simply lie a whole grain tortilla on a flat surface and spread thinly with peanut butter, almond butter (or sub in a Wow butter or seed butter for a nut-free option).
 Place a banana close to the edge of the tortilla and wrap tightly around the banana.
 Cut into slices.
 Serve with a glass of milk or a smoothie.

-Kid-friendly Breakfast Idea #5: Oatmeal Muffins, Scrambled Eggs and Fruit Salad
+Kid-friendly Breakfast Idea #5: Oatmeal Muffins, Scrambled Egg and Fruit Salad

-Serve along with some scrambled egg for extra protein and a colourful fruit salad to add a pop of colour to the plate.
+Serve along with some fluffy eggs for extra protein (try these Scrambled Eggs without Milk) and a colourful fruit salad to add a pop of colour to the plate.
 Feel free to switch up the fruit and try colourful options such as kiwi, berries , pineapple, and clementines!

 Kid-friendly Breakfast Idea #6: Yogurt Parfait